310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 We should go our separate ways before we make a ruckus in the streets.

 Right then, see you all later.
 I’m really glad we got to talk.
-You seem to be in something of a predicament—But don't worry, justice will *always* prevail!
+You seem to be in something of a predicament — But don't worry, justice will *always* prevail!
 There’s always light at the end of the tunnel, mhm!

 Alright, farewell!
 {% endbubble %}